3 small constellations near the famous Summer Triangle

 Delphinus the Dolphin

 Delphinus is a truly delightful little constellation that really resembles a dolphin leaping among the waves.
-Delphinus is one of the earliest constellations, first cataloged by the Greek astronomer Ptolemy in the second century A.D.
+Also, Delphinus is one of the earliest constellations, first cataloged by the Greek astronomer Ptolemy in the second century CE.
 Sometimes, Delphinus is said to be the dolphin that carried a Greek poet – Arion – safely away from his enemies.
-Other times, this sky Dolphin is said to represent the dolphin sent by the sea god Poseidon to find Amphitrite, the Nereid he wanted to marry.
+Another star lore believed this sky Dolphin represented the dolphin sent by the sea god Poseidon to find Amphitrite, the Nereid he wanted to marry.

 Sagitta the Arrow